CompCogNeuro/book/book/chapter-05.md

 Interestingly, all of these "low level" motor control systems end up being co-opted by "higher level" executive function systems (e.g., the prefrontal cortex), so although some don't think of motor control as a particularly cognitive domain, it actually provides a solid foundation for understanding some of the highest levels of cognitive function!

-## Learning and Memory: Temporal Cortex and the Hippocampus
+## Memory: Temporal Cortex and the Hippocampus

 When you think of memory, probably things like "what did I have for dinner last night?" and "how can I remember people's names better?" tend to come to mind.
 These represent just one category of memory, however.
 Indeed, memory is ubiquitous in neural networks -- every synapse has the capacity for storing memory, and any given "memory" requires the coordinated actions of millions of such synapses to encode and retrieve.
 There are many taxonomies of memory, but really the only one you need to know is identical to the functional organization of the brain being provided here.
 Memory is embedded in every brain area, and the nature of that memory is intimately tied up with what that area does.
 Motor cortex learns motor memories.
 Parietal cortex learns things like motor skills -- how to hit a baseball (hint: keep your eye on the ball -- parietal cortex needs visual input!).